Look for Open Enrollment information in your mailbox

 - You will remain enrolled in your current medical plan.

-- The Benefit Access Fee associated with your medical plan and benefit group will automatically be applied if you cover your spouse or domestic partner.
+- The Benefit Access Fee associated with your medical plan and benefit group will be automatically applied if you cover your spouse or domestic partner.

 - You will not be enrolled in a Flexible Spending Account.